Axisymmetric type II blowup solutions to the three-dimensional Keller-Segel system: Introduction

-with $\tilde u\to 0$ and $\x^*(t)\to\x^*$ as $t\to T$ in certain topology.
-Formal asymptotics and rigorous proofs can be found in \cite{Herrero1996,Velazquez2002, Raphaël2014,Ann.PDE22,CPAM2022, buseghin2023existencefinitetimeblowup}.
+where $\mathbf{E}$ is the Euler constant.
+Other (unstable) blowup rates were also derived in \cite{CPAM2022}.
 Our work is closely related to this line of research.
 Indeed, the $3$D axisymmetric Keller-Segel system resembles a $2$D one near the center of the blowup ring, which allows us to locally recover the same blowup mechanism (in particular, the same blowup rate).
-See the next section for a detailed discussion.
+See the next subsection for a detailed discussion.
 There are other blowup scenarios, for example, the unstable ones in \cite{CPAM2022}, as well as the multiple collapsing blowup \cite{Seki2013,collot2024}.
-It is worth mentioning that for the $2$D Keller-Segel system there is no type \Rmnum{1} blowup (for example, see \textit{Theorem 10} in \cite{YūkiNaito2008}). \\ \underline{The case $d\geq 3$}.
-Similar to the $2$D case, there is a threshold on $\|u(0)\|_{L^{d/2}}$ that distinguishes between global existence in time and finite time blowup.
+It is worth mentioning that for the $2$D Keller-Segel system there is no type \Rmnum{1} blowup (for example, see \textit{Theorem 10} in \cite{YukiNaito2008}). \\ \textbf{The case} $\mathbf{d\geq 3}$.
+Similar to the $2$D case, there is a threshold on $\|u(0)\|_{L^{d/2}}$ that distinguishes between global existence in time and finite-time blowup.
 For small initial data, global existence results can be found in \cite{Corrias2004,Calvez2012}.
-Different from the $d=2$ case, for $d\geq 3$ there exist type \Rmnum{1} blowups, see \cite{Herrero1998,Senba2005,nguyen2023constructiontypeilogblowup,collot2024stabilitytypeiselfsimilar}.
+Different from the $d=2$ case, for $d\geq 3$ there exist type \Rmnum{1} blowups \cite{Herrero1998,Senba2005, nguyen2025construction,Souplet2019, nguyen2026infinitely}.
+In particular, the exact self-similar solution has been shown to be fully stable when $d=3$ \cite{Glogić2024,collot2024stabilitytypeiselfsimilar,li2025nonradialstabilityselfsimilarblowup}.
 There is also a type \Rmnum{2} radial collapsing sphere blowup, which was first formally constructed in \cite{Herrero1997collapsingring3d} and then proved rigorously in \cite{COLLOT2023collapsingRing}.
 In this scenario, the blowup profile is a traveling wave solution of the viscous Burgers' equation.
+It is worth noting that blowup can occur on the entire sphere in the Keller-Segel type system with strong diffusion degeneracies \cite{Winkler2025}.
+Finally, we refer the readers to \cite{Tello07062007,KANG201657,WINKLER2011261,Winkler2018,Fuest2021,liu2025finitetimeblowupkellersegel} for related discussions on the more general Keller-Segel system with logistic damping.